Feminist triumph in action thrillers has always been for and about white women

 The last time there was this much buzz about feminism in a popular action thriller, it was following the release of George Miller’s Mad Max: Fury Road.
 With a story about women fleeing sex slavery, it was not difficult to find the feminist themes in it.

 That same year, Star Wars: The Force Awakens broke records with Daisy Ridley as the female lead.
 The conversations about her character largely mirrored what was said about leading women in action films who came before her, and also acknowledged the progress made.

 Here we are now, in the wake of Wonder Woman, and we find ourselves amidst these familiar conversations once again, and once again we are reminded that feminist realizations in major U.S. action films thus far have largely been for and about white women.

-Moreover, the film lacks intersectionality in terms of representation for women of color.
+Moreover, the film lacks intersectionality in terms of representation for Black women.
 This is another missed opportunity, and a familiar one.

 It is clear why some audiences are identifying these moments as feminist, but for others this is simply not enough.
 And the ease with which Wonder Woman fans are able to ignore healthy critiques of the film and its star reflects how mainstream feminism and feminist solidarity have always been for and about white women.